Shkamp/test/README.md

 - `paylines`: Payline definitions
 - `minScatterDistance`: Minimum distance between scatters on a reel

+### Scatter Spacing Logic

+The `minScatterDistance` property in `slotmachine.properties` controls the minimum number of positions between any two scatter symbols on a reel.
+This prevents clusters of scatters and ensures fair, random distribution.
+If the requested number of scatters and minimum distance cannot fit on a reel, the game will throw a configuration error at startup.
+This logic is enforced in code and tested in the unit tests for reliability and game balance.

 ## Running & Building
 - **Build**: `gradle build`
 - **Run**: `gradle run` or run `Main` in your IDE